Your Complete .htaccess Guide: Including .htaccess Basics and More

 Why can’t I find the .htaccess file?

-You can still get to them though.
-If you look at your FTP client or File Manager, you will likely find a setting to “show hidden files.”
-It may be in some other location depending on which program you use, but you’ll usually find it if you look under “Preferences”, “Settings”, “Folder Options” or “View.”
+Most file systems – file names that start with a dot ( . ) will be hidden.
+So by default, you won’t be able to see them.
+However, you can still get to them.
+If you look at your FTP client or File Manager, you’ll likely find a setting to “show hidden files.”
+It may be in some other location depending on which program you use.
+But you’ll usually find it if you look under “Preferences”, “Settings”, “Folder Options” or “View.”

 What if I don’t have an .htaccess file?